 Food and food traditions play a significant role in many Jewish holidays and celebrations, and the eight days of Hanukkah are no exception.
-This year, Hanukkah begins at sunset on Sunday, December 18, and ends Monday, December 26.
-Atlanta-based food and culture writer Robbie Medwed delves into the origins behind the fried foods served during Hanukkah, including latkes and fried cheese.
+This year, Hanukkah begins at sunset on Thursday, December 7, and ends Friday, December 15.

-When it comes to celebrating the Jewish holidays, there’s an old cliche folks should understand: “They tried to kill us, we won, let’s eat!”
-During Hanukkah, that old adage could not be more true, with food taking center stage throughout the eight-day celebration.
+When it comes to celebrating the Jewish holidays, there’s an old saying meant to be humorous folks should understand: “They tried to kill us, we won, let’s eat!”
+During Hanukkah, that adage could not be more true, with food taking center stage throughout the eight-day celebration.

 Over 2,200 years ago, the Assyrian-Greek Empire conquered the Jewish land centered around Jerusalem and its surrounding area.
-During the conquest, Judaism and its rituals were banned and the Temple in Jerusalem was defiled.
+As a result of the conquest by Hellenistic rulers, Judaism and its rituals were banned and the Temple in Jerusalem was defiled.
 Study of Torah, lifecycle events, and anything else Jewish were also outlawed.
-Unwilling to become Hellenized, a small group of Jewish zealots, known as the Maccabees, launched a violent revolt against their conquerors.
-Over the course of a few years, this small group of vigilantes successfully defeated the Greeks and restored the Temple to its former glory, re-instituting its services and rituals.
+Unwilling to become Hellenized, a small group of Jewish people, known as the Maccabees, launched a revolt.
+Over the course of a few years, the Maccabees successfully defeated the Greeks and restored the Temple to its former glory, re-instituting its services and rituals.

-According to legend, when the Maccabees restored the Temple and prepared it for service again, they only found one day’s worth of olive oil to light the menorah, which was supposed to always burn.
-Miraculously, that small amount of oil lasted long enough to press more olives (eight days, of course), and from then on the celebration of the Hanukkah festival became inextricably linked with olive oil.
+According to legend, when the Maccabees restored the Temple and prepared it for service again, they only found one day’s worth of olive oil to light the menorah, which was supposed to always be burning.
+Miraculously, that small amount of oil lasted long enough to press more olives (eight days, of course), and from then on the celebration of the Hanukkah festival became inextricably linked with oil.

 Today, Jewish people across the world eat foods fried in and cooked with oil during Hanukkah to symbolize the miracle that allowed the restoration of the Temple.
 Below, Eater rounded up a few dishes fried in oil from Atlanta restaurants to consider checking out for Hanukkah this year.